Private Martin P. Odenthal

 Back at John's office, research continued.
 The dog tag listed Martin's hometown and his surname was not common.
-I suggested we do an internet white page search, and amazingly found several "Odenthal" names listed.
+I suggested we do an Internet white page search, and amazingly found several "Odenthal" names listed.
 John picked up the phone and called.
-On the first try, we had found Ralph Odenthal, Martin's yongest brother!
+On the first try, we had found Ralph Odenthal, Martin's youngest brother!
 Another call found Martin's niece, Lisa.
 After their initial surprise about our call from overseas, both were full of emotion.
 When John asked “What do do you want done with the remains?”
 Their response was a firm: “We want him home!”

 Martin Odenthal & His Brothers